The Bosland Law Education Library

 (how trademarks function, acquire strength, and are evaluated in disputes)

-Trademark law governs how businesses identify themselves as the source of goods and services and how those identifiers are protected over time.
-The lectures in this section explore concepts such as distinctiveness, functionality, secondary meaning, likelihood of confusion, fair use, and the legal principles courts apply when determining whether one brand conflicts with another
+Trademark law governs how businesses identify themselves as the source of goods and services, and how those identifiers are protected over time.
+The lectures in this section explore concepts such as distinctiveness, trade dress, functionality, secondary meaning, likelihood of confusion, fair use, and the legal principles courts apply when determining whether one brand conflicts with another.

 Copyright Law